mihai2000q/ConsiliumTempus-be/docs/Security.md

 This security method is used to manage conflicts of interest and fraud or tampering with the application.

 However, these roles are exclusive to the [Workspace](domain/aggregates/Aggregate.Workspace) component.
-If the user is not in a workspace, he cannot create any project, portfolio or add any tasks.
+For example, if the user is not in a workspace, he cannot create any project, portfolio or add any tasks.
 So he basically cannot use the application to its fullest (thankfully, all users must have a workspace, and one is created upon registration).

+Also, it should be mentioned that there are a few exceptions, such as:

+- a few actions can be done only by the owner of the workspace (i.e., giving up ownership to another collaborator)
+- a few actions don't require permission, they simply require that you are part of the workspace (i.e., leaving a workspace, anyone can do it, but they have to be part of it first)

+Those are categorized as **Workspace Authorization Levels**.

+## Workspace Authorization Levels

+There are only a few levels that differ from just having permission, and those are:
+- **Is Owner**, which requires the user that made the request to be the owner of the workspace
+- **Is Collaborator**, which requires the user that made the request to be part of the workspace (i.e., a collaborator)

 ## Workspace Roles